 Choose an End of the Year Song

-If you have students (or teachers) who like to sing, consider asking any volunteers to send in a recording of themselves singing the song.
-You can edit the song inserting short clips of one person singing at a time.
+Or, consider singing the song and recording it as your class song.
+If you are still teaching via distance learning, ask any volunteers to send in a recording of themselves singing the song.
+You can edit the song by inserting short clips of one person singing at a time.
 On the last day of school, you can adjourn with this song.

 Note: It is hard to find school-appropriate songs.
 If you need some ideas, We Are Teachers has a post with 35 Awesome Songs for Your End of the Year Playlist.
 Start here.
 (Always follow copyright rules.)